Jonathan Trott: 2011

 Following the Ashes, Trott played 7 ODIs against Australia.
 Although England lost the series 6–1, he scored two centuries which meant he went to the 2011 World Cup as England's most in-form one-day batsman.

-Although Trott did not score any further centuries, he did score five half-centuries as England reached the quarter finals where they lost by 10 wickets to Sri Lanka.
+Although Trott did not score any further centuries, he did score five half-centuries as England reached the quarter-finals where they lost by 10 wickets to Sri Lanka.
 He made 62 in the first game against the Netherlands to help England win by six wickets.
 Although he only made 16 in the next game against India, he scored 92 against Ireland.
 Despite this knock, England suffered a surprise three wicket defeat.
 England bounced back to beat South Africa, with Trott again making a significant contribution to the innings, this time making 52.
 He made another half century against Bangladesh but England were again embarrassed by lesser opposition as they lost by two wickets.
 After making 47 against the West Indies, Trott made 82 against Sri Lanka, but England lost to exit he tournament.
 A total of 422 runs meant Trott was the tournament's top run scorer when England departed.
 In addition to the 459 runs he scored against Australia, his World Cup haul saw him reach fifth place in the ICC ODI player rankings.
-He was named in the 'Team of the Tournament' by Cricinfo.
+He was named in the 'Team of the Tournament' by ESPNcricinfo.

 Sri Lanka toured England in May and June in 2011.
 In the first Test in Cardiff, Trott participated in of partnerships of 251 and 160 on his way to making 203, his second Test double-century, thereby increasing his batting average to 66.77.
 This score of 203, set the highest individual score by an English player against Sri Lanka, breaking Graham Gooch's score of 174.
 England went on to win the match by an innings and 14 runs to take a 1–0 lead in the series.
 In the next Test he made 58 runs in the second innings of the match.
 He also took a rare wicket in Sri Lanka's second innings, but England could not force a result and the match ended in a draw.
 The third Test ended in a draw, with Trott only batting once and failing to make double figures.
 England won the series 1–0.